PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

 The simplest way to run tests on your development branch, assuming you submitted it as a pull request, is to just push your code to GitHub.
-Pull requests are tested using Travis CI, CircleCI, and AppVeyer to make sure that the code passes tests and the documentation is able to be built.
+Pull requests are tested using Travis CI, CircleCI, and AppVeyor to make sure that the code passes tests and the documentation is able to be built.

 To run the test suite locally, use ``pytest`` from the repository's root